JohnGiorgi/mathematics-for-machine-learning/index.md

 So that's our answer.
 We've found the identity matrix, \\(B = A^{-1}\\) for \\(A\\), and we did this by transforming \\(A\\) into it's identity matrix via elimination and back substitution.
 Moreover, because \\(B\\) could be any matrix, we have solved this in the general case.
 The solution is the same regardless of the number of dimensions, and this leads to a computationally efficient way to invert a matrix.

-> There are computationally faster methods of doing what's called a **decomposition process**.
-And in practice what you do in any program that you write, is you simply call the solver of your problem or the function, something like `inv(A)`, and it will pick the best method by inspecting the matrix you give it and return the answer.
+> There are computationally faster methods of computing the inverse, one such method is known as  a **decomposition process**.
+In practice, you will simply call the solver of your problem or function, something like `inv(A)`, and it will pick the best method by inspecting the matrix you give it and return the answer.

 __Conclusions__

-We have figured out how to solve by sets of linear equations in the general case, by a procedure we can implement in a computer really easily (known as [**Gaussian elimination**](http://www.wikiwand.com/en/Gaussian_elimination)), and we've generalized this method to the to find the **inverse** of a matrix, regardless of what is on the right hand side of our system of equations.
+We have figured out how to solve sets of linear equations in the general case, by a procedure we can implement in a computer really easily (known as [**Gaussian elimination**](http://www.wikiwand.com/en/Gaussian_elimination)), and we've generalized this method to the to find the **inverse** of a matrix, regardless of what is on the right hand side of our system of equations.

 ## Special matrices